 We understand that sometimes you might want your financial data to be private… but you should consider consulting professionals when creating your dashboard.

 Hold a meeting with your accountant or bookkeeper and discuss how to make a financial dashboard that is suited to your various financial goals, and which figures and KPI’s you should include.

-This is probably the most common of the 5 mistakes trade business owners make… they create a financial dashboard and only view it every now and then or even only once a year.
+This is probably the most common of the five mistakes trade business owners make: creating a financial dashboard and only view it every now and then or even only once a year.

 Your financial dashboard should be frequently viewed (and even updated if necessary!) in order to monitor your financial performance.
 Also, the earlier you detect any financial mishaps on your dashboard, the earlier you will be able to correct it.

 Proper use and placement of visual components will not only make your dashboard pleasing to the eyes but also easy to read!

 If you do include a visual component, use the most suitable one for the data you’re presenting.
 For example, use line graphs to showcase data over time rather than pie charts or bar graphs.

 Or, if you present your data through a table, make it as simple as possible, only adding colour and formatting where it’s needed to make it more comprehensible.